Not factories of tasks. Not offices of email. But living gardens of intelligent agents.

 Genesis is not a chatbot, not a tool, not another row in your productivity stack.
 It's the soil layer where human creativity and agent intelligence converge.

-Knowledge DNA (Projects) → the compost of everything your team knows.
-Projects as Databases store structured memory that agents learn from and build upon.
+Memory (Projects & Databases) — the compost of everything your team knows.
+Projects store structured memory that agents learn from and build upon.
 Every project becomes a knowledge base that agents can query and automations can process.

-Intelligence DNA (Agents) → specialized minds that grow from that knowledge.
-Custom AI Agents trained on your files, projects, web links, YouTube videos, and automation workflows become your workspace's intelligence layer.
-Agent Knowledge & Memory ensures agents remember context and learn from every interaction.
+Intelligence (AI Agents) — specialized minds that grow from that knowledge.
+Custom AI agents trained on your files, projects, web links, and YouTube videos become your workspace's intelligence layer.
+Agent knowledge and persistent memory ensure agents remember context and learn from every interaction.
+Learn to build your own with the custom agents guide.

-Action DNA (Automations) → the roots and vines that connect systems together.
-Advanced Automation Workflows with branching, looping, and filtering power your garden continuously.
-Automations connect Projects ↔ Agents ↔ External Tools seamlessly.
+Execution (Automations) — the roots and vines that connect systems together.
+Advanced automation workflows with branching, looping, and filtering power your garden continuously.
+Automations connect Projects, Agents, and 100+ external tools seamlessly.
+Configure triggers with the automation triggers guide.

-Together, they form Workspace DNA—the living architecture that makes agents ecosystems, not tools.
-Learn more: How Workspace DNA Works Inside Taskade Genesis.
+Together, they form Workspace DNA — the living architecture that makes agents ecosystems, not tools.

 Genesis Kits are like starter gardens: fundraising, marketing, sales, operations.
 Each one is a living system of agents, workflows, and apps.
 You don't build from scratch; you plant, grow, and harvest.